-- The pilot-scale facilities in this lab are installed to study the clean energy conversion in fossil and biofuels and study different CO2 capture techniques in these systems.
+- The pilot-scale facilities in the laboratory have been installed to aid the study of clean energy conversion in fossil and biofuels and different CO2 capture techniques in these systems.
 The facilities help us to address the needs of the energy and process industries.

-- The pilot-scale facilities including pulverised fuel (PF) combustion rig (for ash deposition, corrosion, gas composition and temperature studies in oxy and air firing PF combustion); lime looping rig (for CO2 capture studies); and gasifiers (for fuel flexibility, hot gas cleaning, deposition, corrosion and syngas quality studies) to study the clean energy conversion in fossil, waste and biofuels.
-These facilities help us to address the needs of the power generation industries.
-For example, the PF combustor facility can be used as an oxy-combustor or as a conventional down-fired combustor.
+- The pulverised fuel (PF) combustion rig (for ash deposition, corrosion, gas composition and temperature studies in oxy and air firing PF combustion); lime looping rig (for CO2 capture studies); and gasifiers (for fuel flexibility, hot gas cleaning, deposition, corrosion and syngas quality studies) aid the study of clean energy conversion in fossil, waste and biofuels.
+This helps us to address the needs of the power generation industries, for example, the PF combustor facility can be used as an oxy-combustor or as a conventional down-fired combustor.

-- The project for which it has been used as an oxy-combustor was the OxyCAP project, funded and led by the UK Engineering and Physical Sciences Research Council (EPSRC), and with EON as the main industrial partner, utilised an oxy-combustor in the laboratory.
+- The OxyCAP project, funded and led by the UK Engineering and Physical Sciences Research Council (EPSRC) and with E.ON as the main industrial partner, utilised an oxy-combustor in the laboratory.
 The same facility is also being used to evaluate operating conditions for higher temperature heat exchangers in advanced power plants for the EU NEXTGENPOWER project.